jmbustos1/ec2-cursor-1/README.md

 **Trade-off:** Your GPU remote machine must stay online, but the cost is usually much lower than cloud alternatives.

 ---
+## 🎯 Learning Objectives

+- Understand and apply **SSH tunneling** as a powerful technique for IoT scenarios and remote development workflows.
+- Gain hands-on experience with **Ollama**, a lightweight tool to integrate and run LLMs in Linux environments.
+- Perform **hardware benchmarking** by evaluating the performance of different LLM models and prompt executions on remote GPUs.

+---

 ## 🏗️ Architecture